strimzi/strimzi.github.io/_posts/2020-02-14-creating-doc-assemblies.md

 Okay, so how do you go about creating a new assembly?
 Let’s take a look at a specific assembly I added to the Strimzi documentation to describe support for OAuth 2.0.
-I worked on the assembly locally, and then pushed the content to the Strimzi repo as a merge request.
+I worked on the assembly locally, and then pushed the content to the Strimzi repo as a pull request.

 A new assembly requires: